LucDemortier/MoviesAndStars/README.md

 # MoviesAndStars
 Project Luther for Spring 2015 Metis Data Science Bootcamp.
-See blog at [lucdemortier.github.io](http://lucdemortier.github.io/) for a description of the results.
+See blog post at [lucdemortier.github.io](http://lucdemortier.github.io/portfolio/2_luther.html) for a description of the results.

 iPython notebooks used to generate the results and plots for the MoviesAndStars project: